xiix0/scam/README.md

-You have many friends and very few living enemies.
+You will have domestic happiness and faithful friends.